grnet/kamaki/docs/commands.rst

     publish       :  Publish an object
     purge         :  Purge a container
-    quota         :  Get  quota for account [or container] setgroup      :  Create/update a new user group on account setmeta       :  Set a new metadatum for account [, container [or object]]
+    quota         :  Get  quota for account [or container] setgroup      :  Create/update a new user group setmeta       :  Set a new metadatum for account [, container [or object]]
     setpermissions:  Set sharing permissions
     setquota      :  Set new quota (in KB) for account [or container]